Nuri al-Rawi

-Noori al-Rawi (1925-2014) was an Iraqi painter; a pioneer of Iraqi art who played an important role in shaping the Iraqi modern art movement through his roles as a practising artist, author, television presenter, art administrator and art critic.
+Noori al-Rawi (1925–2014) was an Iraqi painter; a pioneer of Iraqi art who played an important role in shaping the Iraqi modern art movement through his roles as a practising artist, author, television presenter, art administrator and art critic.

 Life and career

 Noori al-Rawi was born in 1925 in Rawa, Al Anbar, Iraq, in the fertile, agricultural lands between the Euphrates River and the mountains and near the Babylonian city of Anah.
 This rural setting provided him with a lifelong source of inspiration, based on landscapes, villages and village life, all of which became his preferred subject matter.

 In his youth, he spent much of his time in the Baghdad Library, where he met the poet, Badr Shakir al-Sayyab, who lived in a government apartment nearby.
 The pair developed a friendship, and through this connection, al-Rawi learned about Iraq's ancient legacy in art and poetry.

 Al-Rawi began his working career teaching drawing and art, after having graduated from a local teachers' college.
 He later received a formal art education first at Baghdad University, and later at the Institute of Fine Arts, graduating in 1959.
 He subsequently received a scholarship to study print editing and television program production in Belgrade (1962).

 He was one of the pioneers of modern art in Iraq, producing a rich body of paintings and sculptures.
 An active participant in Iraq's arts community, he was a founding member of the Baghdad Modern art group.
 This group aimed to reassert a national identity through art and literature, by developing artworks with a distinctive Iraqi identity which referenced its ancient heritage and tradition.

 Although a prolific painter of some note, he is mostly remembered for his roles as an art historian, art critic and art administrator.
-He was one of the key founders of Baghdad's National Museum of Modern Art (1962) and served as its Director from 1962-1974, responsible for acquiring the artworks that would comprise the core collection.
+He was one of the key founders of Baghdad's National Museum of Modern Art (1962) and served as its Director from 1962 to 1974, responsible for acquiring the artworks that would comprise the core collection.
 His focus for the collection was to acquire works along two parallel lines, the first was Iraqi art, and the second was Arabic paintings.
 This was a challenging period for the museum in particular, and Iraqi art more generally, as the arts were seriously under-funded.
 He was also instrumental in founding several other art museums including: the Pioneer Museum, the Faik Hassan Museum and the Iraqi Museum of Creativity.
 He also established the first bronze smelter for use by local sculptors.